Our Black Friday Sale Has Started! No code needed!

 For more on the colors of sapphires - see thisblog!

-teal shield cut sapphire ring
+teal geo cut sapphire ring

-Teal shield cut sapphire ring
+Teal geo cut sapphire ring

 WHAT COLOR SAPPHIRE IS MOST VALUABLE?